mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Include the SiPM nonlinearity into the simulation/post processing
 - [ ] Simulate the 6 mm sipm and diff flat spots
 - [ ] Parameterise the flat spot size in the simulation and make the .mac file that can run it
+- [ ] PSI RedPitaya code is coming in soon as a good starting point
 - [ ] Put just protons into the detector in simulation, to see if you can match the edge position from sim to measured
 - [ ] Make the wrapping a volume around the sphere, excluding the sipm bit
 - [ ] Email Ayesha about registration